slamice/wri/Other stories/Commuter.md

 "Wha you mean?"

-"Why it is ok?
+"Why is ok?
 We go far.
 It is not ok.
 Where you go?"

 "No one forcing you ta stay here.
 You can ge' off anytime."

 The conductor breathed out something unpronounceable as the train slowed to a stop.
 The lady got up pushing past Samir without another word.
 A rush of cold air gushed in Samir's face.
 Between huge white pillars a sign read "Алекса́ндровский сад".
 He saw her hobble off as the doors closed, bobbling bravely away on the bright cold concrete.
-Her dark contrasted the sea of white so much so you could see her slowly walking, alone, down the platform.
-A single period on a white page.
+Her darkness contrasted the sea of white so much so you could see her slowly walking amplifying her lonesome down the platform.
+A single period on a clear page.

 Samir didn't feel there was anyone driving the train.

 He sat for another hour, hating the doors opening and closing at places that meant nothing to him.
 Each time a door opened a new bland painting revealed itself.
-Blacks, grays, bricks with cracks, some bathed in marble and others in pure white stone.
+Blacks, grays, bricks with cracks, some in marble and others in pure white stone.

 The next stop was deserted, and the train intercom didn't crackle on this time.
-Samir sensed the train as exhausted as himself, and it's engine whined until a full stop.
+Samir sensed the train as tired as himself, and it's engine whined until a full stop.
 The sign outside read "도곡　Dogok　谷道".

 He stuck his head out the doors looking down the striped platform.
 He didn't know when he'd see the grayish black hues of concrete and brick he was used to again.
 But at that point he didn't much care.

 The doors stood open, mocking him for several minutes.

 It felt eerily clean and completely silent.
-Without anotehr thought he took a step, and walked out.
+Without another thought he took a step, and walked out.
 His shoes echoed squeaks in the tunnel until he headed upstairs.

 A few minutes later, a ringing closed the doors, and in moments they were gone.